-The permission to perform the Transaction shall be valid until the 5th working day after which the permission was given.
+The permission to perform the Transaction shall be valid until the end of the 5th working day after which the permission was given.
 The permission to perform the Transaction shall automatically expire in the event and as soon as the Staff Member obtains access to Inside Information.

-The compliance officer shall keep a file of all pre-transaction notifications (including his own notifications to the executive directors) setting out (if relevant) that a Closed or Prohibited Period was applicable.
-These data shall be handled in accordance with the law on protection of privacy of 8 December 1992.
-Pursuant to this law, all Staff Members have access to their personal data and they are entitled to correct any errors.
+The compliance officer shall keep a file of all pre-transaction notifications (including his own notifications to the executive director) setting out (if relevant) that a Closed or Prohibited Period was applicable.
+These data shall be handled in accordance with EU regulations 2016/679 (GDPR) and the Privacy Policy of the Company.
+By virtue of the aforementioned regulation, each Staff member can access his or her own personal data and has the right to have any mistakes rectified.